Read in conjunction with simulation experiments

 If a variable displacement, pressure compensated pump is used, then the pump will instantly adjust to provide the correct flow but also increase the pressure to its maximum pressure setting, irrespective of the motor load setting.

-In both pump cases, it's likely that using a pressure compensated flow control valve will be less efficient than using a fixed orifice.
-However, each application should be looked at separately as it may be that having a flow rate that is dependent of load pressure, is unacceptable.
+In both pump cases, the overall system efficiency is likely to be different depending on the speeds and pressures etc. Each application should be looked at separately as it may be that using a pressure compensated flow control valve will be less efficient than using a fixed orifice, but having a flow rate that is dependent of load pressure is unacceptable.